 Learning Pilates as it is meant to be taught (as a system), will help to develop your teaching skills so you are able to provide the missing links to your clients easily and efficiently.
 When practiced this way, it creates the maximum amount of change in a minimal amount of time.
-In addition, you will be using Gratz equipment which is the best equipment in regards to how it helps you to find the work in the system.
+In addition, you will be using high end, quality equipment (Gratz, Contrology/BB) which is the best equipment in regards to how it helps you to find the work in the system.

 This journey will challenge you and provide you with the skills you need to become a highly qualified, confident Pilates teacher.

 Following is a complete breakdown of the program:

 - Entrance evaluation

 - Theory (includes anatomy and repertoire) taught over 5 weekends throughout the year

 - Observation of certified instructors

 - Practice teaching